AGHPythonCourse2017/zad2-moskalap/docs/compute-complexity-doc.rst

 *cmptcomplexity.aprox.*
 **count_it(pattern_invoke, init_code, clean_up_code, timeout, verbose)**

-Before using this function, is neccesary to preapare a simple strutures for an algorithm:
+Before using this function, is necessary to prepare a simple structures for an algorithm:

 pattern_invoke
-    A pattern of invoking tested function/method/class, with '__N__' as size-problem parameter. pattern_invoke could be string or a path to file, where this string is typed.
+    An invoking pattern of tested function/method/class, with '__N__' as size-problem parameter. pattern_invoke could be string or a path to file, where this string is typed.

     example
-        Let's assume object **example_object** and method **example_method(arg1, arg2, arg3, arg4)**, where **arg3** is problem-size parameter.
+        Let's assume object **example_object** with method **example_method(arg1, arg2, arg3, arg4)**, where **arg3** is problem-sized parameter.
-        Proper structure would be like
+        Proper structure assignment would be like

         >>> pattern_invoke = 'example_object.example_method(arg1,arg2,__N__,arg4)'

-        or, when you a have a file **/home/user/dir0/dir1/pattern.py'** with
+        alternatively, you could create a file **/home/user/dir0/dir1/pattern.py'** with following content

         .. code-block:: python

             example_object.example_method(arg1,arg2,__N__,arg4)

-        assign pattern_invoke to path to this file
+        and then assign pattern_invoke to path to this file

         >>> pattern_invoke = '/home/user/dir0/dir1/pattern.py'

 init_code(optional)
-    This strucure contains a code, which time execution shouldn't be measured.
+    This structure contains a code, which time execution shouldn't be measured.
-    The creation of this stucture is similiar to **pattern_invoke**.If you want to test self-defined class/method/function,  in this structure you should include, all definitions of functions
+    The creation of this structure is similar to **pattern_invoke**.
+If you want to test self-defined class/method/function, in this structure you should include all functions definitions.

     example
         Let's assume we want deduce a computional complexity of sorting a list.
-It is necesary to crate a list with random numbers.
-If it depends on problem size, you have to write '__N__' as an problem-size argument
+It is necessary to create a list with randomly generated numbers.
+If it depends on problem size, you have to write '__N__' as an problem-size argument.
     >>> init_code = 'import random; list = [random.randint(0,10000) for i in range(__N__)]'

-    or, you could also create a *.py file with
+    alternatively, you could also create a *.py file with

     .. code-block:: python

         import random
         list = [random.randint(0,10000) for i in range(__N__)]

-    and give a path to file
+    and then assign a path to *init_code* variable

     >>> init_code = '/home/user/path/to/file.py'